 It really is spectacular and I’ve never seen anything else like it!

-TWO.
-The Alcazar
+2. The Alcazar

 An Alcazar is a palace built in Moorish times – and the Alcazar in Cordoba includes a castle, some lovely gardens and a Moorish bathhouse.
 The gardens were my favourite part, and from the top of the Alcazar there are lovely views across the courtyard to the Puento Romano (Roman bridge) and the Torre del Alminar (bell tower).

-THREE.
-Puento Romano
+3. Puento Romano

 The Roman bridge was first built in the 1st or 2nd century, but was controversially refurbished in 2007 when the cobblestones were replaced with slabs, modern lighting was added and the support walls were remodelled, but the structure still retains much Roman stonework.
 It’sa lovely pedestrianised area, perfect for a little stroll.

-FOUR.
-Puerta del Puente
+4. Puerta del Puente

 This is the Renaissance gate and you can climb up it for lovely views on to the bridge and across to the medieval guard tower, which now includes a nice museum perfect for an hour’s visit.
 This area is also lovely at night, to see the bridge lit up in the dark.

-FIVE.
-Courtyard gardens
+5. Courtyard gardens

 We visited in May and at the time there is a ‘Patio Festival’ where everyone fills their courtyards with colourful flowers and pots.
 Also in May is the annual fair – huge crowds, lots of stalls and lights and a funfair!
 There were beer tents, lots of Flamenco and some yummy food on offer.
 A real experience.

-- The old (Jewish) quarter – this area is close to the Mosque, and is a beautiful area of cobblestone streets, lots of pretty souvenir shops and nice eateries, as well as a synagogue.
+This area is close to the Mosque, and is a beautiful area of cobblestone streets, lots of pretty souvenir shops and nice eateries, as well as a synagogue.

 Thank you for reading!
 I hope you enjoyed this post, and that it’s inspired you to visit Cordoba, or helped you plan a trip there – when we are all out of lock down of course!
-But for now, stay home (preferably with that glass of prosecco) and stay safe, everyone.
+But for now, stay home (preferably with that glass of prosecco) and stay safe everyone.